hupster/modsync/README.md

 The application has a single dependency outside of .NET 3.5 SP1: [edtFTPnet](https://enterprisedt.com/products/edtftpnet/) from EnterpriseDT.
 The library is included in the program as an embedded resource, allowing the executable to be run by itself.
 There are therefore two options for deployment:

 1. Distribute the executable
-Use the attached file or, preferably, build the application yourself and just copy modsync.exe from the folder bin\Release.
+Use the included binary or, preferably, build the application yourself and just copy modsync.exe from the folder bin\Release.

 2. Deployment through clickonce
 By publishing the application and putting it on a web server, it can perform auto-updates.
 Also the generated installer can install the .NET framework dependency.